tim-projects/ntfy-notify-send-bridge/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details. # TODO: Create a LICENSE file
+See the `LICENSE` file for details.